mvanwinkle/mv_borrowing_mou/doc/shared_resource_mou.md

 1. RESOURCE shall be used safely.
 1. RESOURCE shall be used in accordance with all applicable law.
-1. RESOURCE is provided "AS IS" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+1. RESOURCE is provided "AS IS" without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of MERCHANTABILITY and fitness for a particular purpose.

 ### Acceptable Use - OWNER

-1. Addendums to ACCEPTABLE USE by OWNER shall apply in precidence here.
+1. Addendums to ACCEPTABLE USE by OWNER shall apply in precedence here.

 ### Acceptable Use - BORROWER